sassoftware/sas-container-recipes/addons/access-hadoop/README.md

 # Overview

-The content in this directory provides a recipe for including SAS/ACCESS Interface to Hadoop in a container image and for smoke testing SAS/ACCESS Interface to Hadoop.
+The content in this directory provides a recipe for including SAS/ACCESS Interface to Hadoop in a container image and files for smoke testing SAS/ACCESS Interface to Hadoop.

 ## File List